mathesar-foundation/mathesar-wiki/design/specs/foreign-key-constraints.md

 ## Scenario 2: User Edits an Existing Foreign Key Constraint

-### Scenario 2a: From the column header menu
+### Scenario 2a: From table constraint settings

+#### Assumptions for 2a

+- This scenario assumes that foreign keys will be updated, rather than dropped and replaced.
+This implementation detail is still pending discussion.

 #### Steps for 2a

-- The user hovers over the foreign key reference link below the column name.
-- Information about the constraints applied to the column is displayed in a tooltip.
-- The user clicks on the foreign key reference link below the column name.
-- Constraint settings open for the column.

-### Scenario 2b: From table constraint settings

-#### Steps for 2b

 - A user wants to edit an existing foreign key constraint to change the selected columns or select another referenced table.
 - The user can open a specific foreign key constraint form by clicking on the foreign key link in the column header.